 - Future medical care

 You will need to keep track of all medical bills and receipts related to your medical costs.
 Also, make sure you’re following all treatment orders from your doctor and not missing any appointments.
-If you are not careful to keep up with your treatment, the insurance company may use it as a reason to offer you less.
+If you are not careful to keep up with your treatment, the insurance company may use it to offer you less.

 Non-Economic Damages

 Non-economic damages are also known as general damages.
 Unlike economic damages, they cannot be demonstrated through bills or receipts.
-These damages account for physical and emotional suffering from the accident like mental anguish, disfigurement, fear, or anxiety.
+These damages account for physical and emotional suffering from the accident, like mental anguish, disfigurement, fear, or anxiety.

 Punitive Damages

 Punitive damages in any injury accident have one main purpose: to punish the wrongdoer.
-They are typically available to collect if the defendant exhibited extremely terrible behavior like willful misconduct, malice, or fraud.
+They are typically available to collect if the defendant exhibited terrible behavior like willful misconduct, malice, or fraud.

 Who Can Be Sued in a Truck Accident Case?